Matthew 13:24-30, 36-43, 47-50.

 (The Parables of the Weeds and Net).

 What would your future look like?
 The first time I was asked that, I knew I had to take my Maths and Science seriously.
-That simple question inspires one to plan today for the life they hope for tomorrow.
+Although quite direct and sometimes uncomfortable, that simple question challenges one to plan today for the life they hope for tomorrow.
+And this is what Jesus does in today’s parables.

-In today’s parables, Jesus speaks about another kind of future that affects everyone: the end of the age or God’s judgment.
+In today’s parables, Jesus speaks about a future that affects everyone: the end of the age or God’s judgment.
 He also addresses a problem that affects everyone: the problem of evil, or the coexistence of good and bad.

-Jesus uses the parables to show how His kingdom offers hope both now in the midst of evil and in the future at the time of judgment:
+But here's the good news: Jesus used the parables to show how His kingdom offers hope both now in the midst of evil and in the future at the time of judgment.
+This is shown by God's providence, plan and patience from the parable:

-- God is aware of evil in the world and cares deeply about people.
+- God's Providence: God is aware of evil in the world and cares about you.

-- God will end all evil at the end of the age, so the good shines.
+- God's Plan: God will end all evil at the end of the age, so the good shines.

-- God shows patience with evil so that people will be saved.
+- God's Patience: God shows patience with evil so that people will be saved.

 Reflect & Pray